ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 Reading some more, there's also a function called `F.multi_head_attention_forward`.

 If you really want to, you can see how the full 19-parameter-call looks like [here](https://github.com/ohadravid/vit-trt/blob/main/alternative_attn_modules.py#L178).
-It produces a working engine but unfortunately it's _even slower_ than the explicit version!
+It produces a working engine (and a [slightly different ONNX](/2025-01-debugging-vit-and-tensorrt/attn_mha_fwd.onnx)) but unfortunately it's _even slower_ than the explicit version!

 But why?
 And can we do better?